Quick Start

 For existing clusters, you can add extensions using command-line methods:

-You can also use the pig package manager to install directly:
+You can also use the pig package manager to install extension packages, then run CREATE EXTENSION inside the database:

 Process Quick Reference